Rapture: Prewrath premillennialism

-The prewrath rapture view also places the rapture at some point during the tribulation period before the second coming.
+The prewrath rapture view also places the rapture at some time during the tribulation period before the second coming.
 This view holds that the tribulation of the church begins toward the latter part of a seven-year period, being Daniel's 70th week, when the Antichrist is revealed in the temple.
 This latter half of a seven-year period [i.e. 3 1/2 years] is defined as the great tribulation, although the exact duration is not known.
 References from Matthew 24, Mark 13, and Luke 21 are used as evidence that this tribulation will be cut short by the coming of Christ to deliver the righteous by means of the rapture, which will occur after specific events in Revelation, in particular after the sixth seal is opened and the sun is darkened and the moon is turned to blood.
 However, by this point many Christians will have been slaughtered as martyrs by the Antichrist.
 After the rapture will come God's seventh-seal wrath of trumpets and bowls (a.k.a. "the Day of the Lord").
 The Day of the Lord's wrath against the ungodly will follow during the remainder of the seventh year.

 Partial rapture premillennialism

-The partial, conditional or selective rapture theory holds that all obedient Christians will be raptured before the great tribulation depending on one's personal fellowship (or closeness) between her or him and God, which is not to be confused with the relationship between the same and God (which is believer, regardless of fellowship).
+The partial, conditional or selective rapture theory holds that all obedient Christians will be raptured before the great tribulation, depending on one's personal fellowship (or closeness) between her or him and God, which is not to be confused with the relationship between the same and God (which is believer, regardless of fellowship).
 Therefore, it is believed by some that the rapture of a believer is determined by the timing of his conversion before the great tribulation.
 Other proponents of this theory hold that only those who are faithful in their relationship with God (having true fellowship with him) will be raptured, and the rest resurrected during the great tribulation, between the 5th and 6th seals of Revelation, having lost their lives during.
 Still others hold the rest will either be raptured during the tribulation or at its end.
 As stated by Ira David (a proponent of this view): "The saints will be raptured in groups during the tribulation as they are prepared to go."
 Some notable proponents of this theory are G. H. Lang, Robert Chapman, G. H. Pember, Robert Govett, D. M. Panton, Watchman Nee, Ira E. David, J. A. Seiss, Hudson Taylor, Anthony Norris Groves, John Wilkinson, G. Campbell Morgan, Otto Stockmayer and Rev. J. W. (Chip) White Jr.